Georges Mathieu at the Monnaie de Paris

 La Villette

-From April 9 to August 31, the Grande Halle de La Villette presents Into The Light, an immersive exhibition where the human body serves light and vice versa, through 15 absolutely fascinating conceptual works.
-Throughout the rooms, we dive into mind-blowing experiences that challenge our perceptions.
-From the origins of the world with light as a source of life, the first show of humanity, to how humans have adapted this energy to their daily lives, using it to magnify architecture, light becomes a spectacle in itself, a playground to be reinvented through installations, materials, and the music that accompanies it.
+From April 9 to August 31, the Grande Halle of La Villette presents Into The Light, an immersive exhibition where the human body serves light and vice versa, through 15 absolutely fascinating conceptual works.
+As you wander through the rooms, you'll encounter experiences that challenge our perceptions.
+From the origins of the world with light as a source of life, the first show of humanity, to the ways in which humans have adapted this energy to their daily lives, using it to magnify architecture, light becomes a spectacle in itself, a playground to be reinvented through the installations, materials, and music that accompany it.

 Voir cette publication sur Instagram